3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_01/javaScript/progress-bar/README.md

   2. Push your code to your fork of the class repo.
   3. Add a link to the schoology, to the unit_01, week 2 link.

-  The issue should include:
+  The submission should include:

   -   A link that points back to your fork.

-  -   The screenshot you took.
+  -   The screenshot that you took.

   -   A 'comfort' score on how you feel about the material, from 1 (very uncomfortable) to 5 (very comfortable)